Roasted Brussels Sprouts

 This crispy roasted Brussels sprouts recipe is my favorite healthy side dish!
 A delicious lemon Parmesan dressing makes it bright, zingy & addictive.

 How do you feel about Brussels sprouts?
 Do you love them, or hate them?
 Over the last few years, I feel like they’ve been getting more and more popular, and I couldn’t be happier about it!
-Brussels sprouts are some of my favorite fall veggies – they’re fresh and healthy, but still hearty, and they pair well with all sorts of seasonings.
-But, in my opinion, the key to loving Brussels sprouts is preparing them the right way.
-No one’s clamoring for more boiled or steamed sprouts – they’re often bitter, and they have an unappealing mushy texture.
+Brussels sprouts are some of my favorite fall veggies—they’re fresh and healthy, but still hearty, and they pair well with all sorts of seasonings.
+But, in my opinion, the key to loving them is knowing how to cook Brussels sprouts the right way.
+No one’s clamoring for more boiled or steamed sprouts—they’re often bitter, and they have an unappealing mushy texture.

 So if you’re still on the fence about them, try this roasted Brussels sprouts recipe.
 They come out of the oven with golden brown centers and crackly, crisp outer leaves.
-I love them straight off the sheet pan, but when they’re dressed with this easy Lemon, Thyme, and Parmesan seasoning, even the biggest Brussels sprouts skeptics can’t resist them.
+I love them straight off the sheet pan!
+And when they’re dressed with my easy lemon, thyme, and Parmesan seasoning, even the biggest Brussels sprouts skeptics can’t resist them.

 Making perfect, crispy baked Brussels sprouts is easy!
-Here’s what you need to do:
+Here’s how to do it:

 First, trim and chop the Brussels sprouts.
 Chop off and discard any dry or woody stems at the bottom of the sprouts.
 Then, slice larger sprouts in half, leaving smaller ones whole.
 Aim for all your veggies to be a similar size so that they cook evenly.

 Next, season the sprouts.
 Toss them with olive oil and generous pinches of salt and pepper.
 Transfer them to a parchment-lined baking sheet, and arrange them in an even layer with their cut sides facing down.
-This way, you’ll get nice browning on the cut sides of the sprouts, and their exposed leaves will become deliciously crisp as they bake.
-It’s ok to have a few loose leaves mixed in with the whole sprouts – they come out lightly charred and irresistibly crunchy.
+It’s ok to have a few loose leaves mixed in with the whole sprouts—they come out lightly charred and irresistibly crunchy.

 Finally, it’s time to bake!
-Transfer the sheet pan to a 425-degree oven and bake for 2o to 30 minutes, until the veggies are tender and golden brown around the edges.
+Transfer the sheet pan to a 425°F oven and bake for 20 minutes to 30 minutes, until the veggies are tender and golden brown around the edges.
 Enjoy!

-Brussel sprouts on a baking sheet with olive oil
+Seasoning halved sprouts on a baking sheet with pepper

 First and foremost, roasted Brussels sprouts are a delicious side dish.
 Serve them plain, simply seasoned with olive oil, salt, and pepper, or dress them up!
 Drizzle them with a bit of balsamic vinegar or lemon juice and toss them with feta or Parmesan cheese, herbs, red pepper flakes, and nuts or pepitas.
-Find my favorite lemon Parmesan seasoning in the recipe below, or head to this post for more variations!
+Find my favorite lemon Parmesan seasoning in the recipe below.

 You can also turn these roasted sprouts into a meal on their own.
 Here are a few easy ideas to get you started: